jazzfan2/wordif/README.md

 To correctly associate two files in either directory to each other, their respective file names must start with same unique number, followed by an underscore.

+wdiffer.py - Is a private version of wdiff() that is run as Python3 script, mimicking the UNIX wdiff() utility.
+It can be run by wordif.sh as an alternative for wdiff() in case the latter is not available for installation.

+Developed for fun as a personal project in order to achieve a self-supporting version of wordif.sh A version in AWK is in the makings as well.

+Options to wdiffer.py are limited to -w, -x, -y and -z as of now.

 # How to use wordif.sh:
 Usage: